-Before coming to UNU, Popovski worked as a Bulgarian diplomat, and a NATO Research Fellow and Lecturer at the Centre for European Studies, Exeter University, UK.
-In addition to Exeter, he taught full semester Masters’ courses in peace and security, international law and human rights at King’s College, London; Centre for Study of Democracy, Westminster University; Huron University; and Russian State Humanitarian University.
-From 2002 to 2004, Popovski worked for the EU project “Legal Protection of Individual Rights in Russia”, training Russian lawyers to apply international human rights mechanisms.
+Before coming to UNU, from 2002 to 2004, Popovski worked for the EU project “Legal Protection of Individual Rights in Russia”, training Russian lawyers to apply international human rights mechanisms.
+Prior to that Popovski worked as a Bulgarian diplomat, a NATO Research Fellow, a Lecturer at the University of Exeter, UK.
+In addition to Exeter, he taught full semester Masters’ courses in peace and security, international law and human rights at King’s College, London; Centre for Study of Democracy, Westminster University; Huron University.